 RAs who perform research directly connected to their thesis/dissertation must recognize that research is a full-time professional commitment.

 The financial support provided to graduate students who have been selected for an assistantship varies depending on the specific nature of the coursework, project and student's status.
-Funds may also be available to support summer research activities for students through university or departmental sources, or sponsored research projects.

 Fellowships